brigittesullivan/eps-stock-market-ml-project/README.md

    a.
 Baseline Statistical Model - understand summary stats of the data
    b.
 Baseline Linear Regression Model - generate mean absolute error for test and evaluation data sets and interpret results
    c.
 Regression Tree Model - generate mean absolute error for test and evaluation data sets and interpret results.
 Regression tree model chosen since it is known to be able to handle non-linear data well.
    d.
-Optimize Regression Tree Model - use mean absolute error to
+Optimize Regression Tree Model - use mean absolute error to evaluate improvement

 ## Findings:

 All models performed relatively the same.

+### Mean Absolute Error for each model:

+{{ TABLE }}